NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 ### Far-Field Intensity of a Cavity

 For this demonstration, we will compute the far-field spectra of a resonant cavity mode in a holey waveguide; a structure we had explored in [Tutorial/Resonant Modes and Transmission in a Waveguide Cavity](Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md).
 The script is in [examples/cavity-farfield.py](https://github.com/NanoComp/meep/blob/master/python/examples/cavity-farfield.py).
+The notebook is [examples/cavity-farfield.ipynb](https://nbviewer.jupyter.org/github/NanoComp/meep/blob/master/python/examples/cavity-farfield.ipynb).
 The structure is shown at the bottom of the left image below.

 ![center|Schematic of the computational cell for a holey waveguide with cavity showing the location of the "near" boundary surface and the far-field region.](../images/N2ff_comp_cell.png)